Cheesy Bean Dip | Simple 3 Ingredient Recipe

 - Add all of the ingredients to a crockpot.

-- Cook on low for about 30 minutes or until the cheese has melted and the dip is warmed through.
+- Cook on low for 30 to 60 minutes or until the cheese has melted and the dip is warmed through.

 - Once the cheese has melted, you can keep the crockpot on warm.